jbellis/jamm/README.md

 ### Unsafe

 `MemoryMeter` will use `Unsafe.objectFieldOffset` to guess the object offset.
-Unfortunately, this method might not always be accurate as the value returned is not the true offset, but a cookie that looks like the offset in the current Hotspot implementation.
+Java 15 introduced Hidden classes which are used in Java 17 for Lambda expressions.
+Unfortunately, calling `Unsafe.objectFieldOffset` on the `Field` of a hidden class will result into an `UnsupportedOperationException` therefore for hidden classes the unsafe strategy delegate the measurement to the specification strategy.

 ### Specification

-`MemoryMeter` will try to guess the object size based on what it knows from the JVM.
+`MemoryMeter` will guess the object size based on what it knows from the JVM.

 ## Object graph crawling